 You are here

 The development of a school district’s budget is a long-range process that typically consists of seven distinct steps.
 Associated individuals must be vigilant as new information coming to the school district often impacts the district’s overall budget and local levy amounts.
-Select an appropriate step link below for further details.
+Select an appropriate step below to be linked to further details of the budget development process.

 Staff, Administrator and School Board Collaboration